-The Internal Audit Function is independent of senior management, which has responsibility for the first and second lines of defence and is therefore able to provide independent assurance opinions on the effectiveness of the systems of internal control, risk management and governance.
-Internal Audit executes its duties freely and objectively in accordance with the Institute of Internal Auditors' International Standards for the Professional Practices of Internal Audit, including the Code of Ethics, as well as with Internal Athora Charter and procedures.
+Internal Audit executes its duties freely and objectively in accordance with the Institute of Internal Auditors' International Standards for the Professional Practices of Internal Audit, including the Code of Ethics, as well as with Athora Group policies and procedures.
 Internal Audit avoids any conflicts of interest and accesses the expertise and knowledge necessary to undertake work in respect of specialist business functions.